 Note: you're not expected to have previous experience with Markdown or GitHub.
 Part of the application process is demonstrating your ability to learn and apply new technologies.

-For this portion of the application, you will answer 4 short essay questions about yourself.
+For this portion of the application, you will answer 4 or 5 short essay questions about yourself.

 For this portion of the application, you will analyze some raw, publicly-available data.

-The two datasets that you will need to analyze come from the Federal Student Aid office's Title IV Program Volume Reports.
-Specifically, you will examine the Loan Volume from the Direct Loan Program from the first quarter of academic years 2010-2011 and 2015-2016.
+The data set that you will need to analyze come from the Federal Student Aid office's Title IV Program Volume Reports.
+Specifically, you will examine the Loan Volume from the Direct Loan Program from Quarter 4 of academic years 2016-2017.

 If you cannot open the file on your computer, you should try a local public library.
 If you have exhausted all options, please email firstname.lastname@example.org.

 There are five questions related to the above datasets, in order of increasing complexity and ambiguity.
 For each of the five questions you will need to provide both your answer and an explanation of your process, assumptions, choices, and reasoning.

 For each question, we are looking for logical argument to support your answer and to understand your approach.
-For all questions we ask that you keep your explanation concise (under 700 words) as our reviewers have a large number applications to process.
+For all questions we ask that you keep your explanation concise (under 700 words) as our reviewers have a large number of applications to process.
 Please specify which tools and resources (Google Sheets, Wikipedia, search) you used when working through these questions.

 Before beginning to work on any of the following questions first exclude all rows where:

-Consider all of the schools that disbursed a total of greater than or equal to $2,000 and less than $9,500 in loans for the time period reported on the spreadsheets provided (i.e. quarter 1).
-How many more schools met this criteria in 2015 than in 2010?
+How many schools had disbursed a total of greater than or equal to $707,300 and less than $800,895 in loans for the time period reported on the spreadsheet provided (“Quarterly Activity” only)?